ChloeHeekSuh/spark-realtime-streaming-emr-5.34/README.md

 * Kafka Version = 2.6.2

 ## Setup
 The explaination below is simplified steps.
+We will use debezium to interact NIFI, Mysql and kafka each other.

 1. Setup Docker on AWS EC2\
 : [Docker basics for Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html)